mrRachar/PyPMEWS/README.md

 mypattern = Matcher('he(l){2}o world(:\?)?')
 ```

 To use it, just match it against a string with the `match` method.
-You will recieve a `Match` object.
+You will receive a `Match` object.
 ```python
 >>> match = mypattern.match('hello world?')   #See if 'hello world?' matches the expression
 >>> match                                     #Access the match returned